 Citywide Law Group has been helping injured clients in the Los Angeles area for nearly a decade.
 During that time, we have handled a variety of complex personal injury matters, including those related to devastating elevator accidents.
 We know that the compensation our clients recover from a personal injury claim may be necessary to achieve a full recovery, and will aggressively fight to maximize the settlement or award you get.
-Contact our Los Angeles personal injury lawyers today to set up a free consultation.
+Contact us today to set up a free consultation.
 We will review your case, determine liability, and explain the process of filing a claim.